Tony Smith (rugby league, born 1967): Great Britain

-At the end of the year, Tony was named the RLIF Coach of the Year for a successful 2007 season.
+At the end of the year, Smith was named the RLIF Coach of the Year for a successful 2007 season.

 England

 Smith became a naturalized British citizen on 8 September 2008 at a ceremony in Huddersfield.
 He coached England in the 2008 Rugby League World Cup, making the semi-finals.

 Warrington Wolves

 On 5 March 2009, Warrington Wolves announced that Smith was to take over as their new head coach while continuing to coach England on a part-time basis.
-His first game in charge of Warrington was a 14-20 defeat at home to former club Leeds Rhinos.
+His first game in charge of Warrington was a 14–20 defeat at home to former club Leeds Rhinos.

-On 29 August 2009, he led Warrington to their first Challenge Cup Final since 1990, and ultimately the team's first final victory since 1974, beating his former club the Huddersfield Giants 25-16.
+On 29 August 2009, he led Warrington to their first Challenge Cup Final since 1990, and ultimately the team's first final victory since 1974, beating his former club the Huddersfield Giants 25–16.